Competitions and prizes in artificial intelligence: Driverless cars

 The DARPA Grand Challenge is a series of competitions to promote driverless car technology, aimed at a congressional mandate stating that by 2015 one-third of the operational ground combat vehicles of the US Armed Forces should be unmanned.
 While the first race had no winner, the second awarded a $2 million prize for the autonomous navigation of a hundred-mile trail, using GPS, computers and a sophisticated array of sensors.
 In November 2007, DARPA introduced the DARPA Urban Challenge, a sixty-mile urban area race requiring vehicles to navigate through traffic.
 In November 2010 the US Armed Forces extended the competition with the $1.6 million prize Multi Autonomous Ground-robotic International Challenge to consider cooperation between multiple vehicles in a simulated-combat situation.

-Roborace will be a global motorsport championship with autonomously driving, electrically powered vehicles.
+Roborace will be a global motorsport championship with autonomously driving, electric vehicles.
 The series will be run as a support series during the Formula E championship for electric vehicles.
 This will be the first global championship for driverless cars.